160 Google Ranking Factors (Why Your Website is Dying)

-The pages with the higher quality linking to any domain have the better Google ranking than which low-quality linking.
+The pages with higher quality linking to any domain have a better Google ranking than which low-quality linking.

 #62.
 Mixed Content

-After installing SSL certificate, your website may show the mixed content which means not all the pages have been transferred from HTTP to HTTPS.
+After installing an SSL certificate, your website may show mixed content, which means not all pages have been transferred from HTTP to HTTPS.
 It can also be a vulnerability.

 #63.
 Too Many Broken Links

 While being busy in doing internal linking, you may forget monitoring the broken links.
-You should check on the regular basis.
+You should check regularly.
 Once a week is good.

 #64.
 Page Authority

-No doubt that Google ranks the pages with the higher authority better than others.
+No doubt that Google ranks pages with a higher authority better than others.
 You can check it along with the Domain Authority.

 #65.
 Page reading Level

 While writing an article, you should check the reading score.
-Most of the SEO plugins let you know that.
+Most SEO plugins let you know it.
 Google also checks it.

 #66.
 Too Many Affiliate Links

-If you’re having a review website then it’s a different scenario but for a simple blogging website, too many affiliate links can be bad.
+If you have a review website, it’s a different scenario, but for a simple blogging website, too many affiliate links can be bad.